KLE Society's Law College: History

-KLE Society’s Law College was established in 1975.
+KLE (short for Karnataka Lingayat Education) Society’s Law College was established in 1975.
 It started with a 3 Year LL.
 B. Degree Course, a Five Year Integrated Degree Course in B.A., LL.B was introduced in the year 1996 and 5 year BBA, LL.B was introduced in the year 2011.

 Rankings

 KLE Society's Law College was ranked 11 among private law colleges in India by Outlook India in 2022.